 A rear-end collision can change your life in a fraction of a second.
-According to the National Highway Traffic Safety Administration, almost one-third of car accidents result from rear-end collisions.
+According to the National Highway Traffic Safety Administration, almost one-third of car accidents result serious injuries from rear-end collisions.
 Such an incident can leave you with permanent emotional and physical injuries.

 Rear-end accidents happen every day because they have seemingly simple causes related to distractions and absent-mindedness.
-You may be arguing with your spouse, trying to get your children in the back seat to settle down, or letting your mind drift as you think about plans for the weekend.
+You may be arguing with your spouse, distracted driving, trying to get your children in the back seat to settle down, or letting your mind drift as you think about plans for the weekend.

 What Happens When You Get Rear-Ended

 You have kinetic energy in your body while driving.
 This form of energy naturally occurs anytime you are in motion.
 Usually, when you stop a car, the kinetic energy dissipates in the form of heat through the brakes.
-A rear-end crash doesn’t afford you the time to transition that energy out of your body gradually, so it causes a jolt.
+A rear-end crash doesn’t afford you the time to transition that energy out of lead vehicle into your body gradually, so it causes a jolt.

 Most Common Injuries in a Rear-End Collision